 Still, transactional queries are not always this obvious.
 Sometimes people type the name of a product or service into Google’s search bar without any additional modifiers.
 A “denim jacket” query, for instance, most likely has transactional intent even though it’s not accompanied by other words, such as buy, sale, and so on.

-Before optimizing your webpage for transactional search intent, check SERPs for a given query.
-When people type the name of a specific product/service first, it usually means they want to gain more information about it (this refers to commercial search intent).
+Before optimizing your webpage for transactional intent, check SERPs for a given query.
+When people type the name of a specific product/service first, it usually means they want to gain more information about it (this refers to commercial intent).

 For instance, if you type “SEO courses” into the search box, the #1 organic result is an article comparing the 10 best free SEO courses available online (which is not a specific course offered by a particular platform).
 This demonstrates that finding the difference between transactional and commercial user intents isn’t always easy.

 From a business perspective, transactional keywords have the most value because they attract people who are ready to make a purchase right away.
 This is why many e-commerce websites optimize for transactional queries from the start.

 When you type “order bags online” into Google’s search bar, you’ve made a clear intention of buying a bag in one of the offered stores.
 To attract you as a potential customer, e-commerce websites that offer this product should optimize their content for your query intent.
 The higher they rank for your keyphrase, the higher their chances of getting you as a new customer.